mattdway/CreateWithVR/README.md

 * I also removed/archived to a different drive the "Not Working or Not Used" sub-folder under scripts.
 This still gives me access to old scripts should I need to reference or revive one of these old scripts while these don't need to be stored in my project folder.
 @mattdway
 mattdway committed on Nov 30

+12-4-22	v2.5.1
+12-4-22 Commit

+* Added a white board with tray for the pen to the left of the door.
+* Coded the functionality of this whiteboard.
+* The white board is not quite registering every pen tip touch to the board (tag read issue?
+It's not entering one specific IF statement) and the pen writes are sporadic and don't always match the pen's movement.
+The pen's rotation also isn't always locked so the pen flops flat against the board.
+* I fixed the east wall collider so that items don't fall partially behind the wall.
+* I moved the door button and the white board forward as both those were being interfered by the wall collider.
+* I troubleshot and worked on the Door button in hopes of turning off the motor when the door is all the way open or closed.
+I have code in place to do this based on the eular angle and the Y rotation of the door but I was getting inconsistent readings on what that angle is and inconsistent results as well.
+I ran out of time and need to come back to troubleshoot this more with a fresh set of eyes.
+* I discovered that only the top motor renderer has the motor activated.
+Not a big deal as one motor is enough but I am curious as to why I am not activating all three hinge joints.
+* I broke and fixed
+	- The watering can when you try and use it hits so many items it acts funky and when you set it down on any surface it almost always knocks over and makes that annoying water pouring sound.
+(Came back and fixed)
+	- The notebooks have some sort of physics issue that is causing them to spin in your hand in place.
+(Came back and fixed).
+	- The stapler and the dart gun are running into issues where the staples and the darts create physics that cause the stapler/dart gun to be knocked about in unintended ways.
+(Came back and fixed)
+	- The cabinet door intersects with the table that houses the candles.
+This is because I had to turn off the physics between the furniture and doors to allow the cabinet doors to open properly.
+They were rubbing and not opening otherwise.
+(Came back and fixed by creating a small invisible collider that stops the cabinet doors when opened.
+The only caveat is that my hands can collide with this collider, currently.
+I could select a different layer or create a new layer that only interacts with the door (and nothing else) and it would fix that).
+	- I accidently turned off the physics for the lighter and candles.
+I think when I turned off interactions between layers of the same type.
+Some weren't needed/unadvisable from the physics point of view but that one I need to look at and turn back on.
+(Came back and fixed).
+	- I tested the other items on the kitchen table and the water bottle with the lid on is still causing major issues, which I'm not sure why.
+You put the lid on and it starts spinning like a propeller in your hand.
+It does make for a fun bottle flipping challenge (it's awesome when it happens to lands right side up after you let it go!), but it's not expected or wanted behavior.
+Even though it is sort of different.
+Who knows, maybe I'll decide to leave it.
+At the moment I think it's the physics interaction between the bottle and the lid but I can't disable those because the socket doesn't work without collision.
+I'll look at it again on a different date.
+	- The wax fruit are all OK.
+	- There is also a possible problem with my physics hands.
+When holding larger items (like the watering can, art, etc.) if you hit it accidently with your left hand then it causes it to start to spin in place.
+I might need to code something to turn off colliders for both hands, not just the hand holding the item to solve this.
+This would also fix a sound issue when trying to grab an item in my right hand with my left hand, or vice versa.
+There is probably a more eloquent coding solution for switching holding the item between hands but in the mean time if I change the C# code to disable both colliders then that would solve a lot of the immediate issues.
+	- The whiteboard and motors on the front door still need to be fixed.
+	- The door when I lean against it the Player Control still pushes the door out of the way (against the hinges).
+This doesn't seem to happen when just pressing myself against the door and this also doesn't happen with my hands.
+I started to research this on Friday so I have some ideas of what to look at and what may or may not help.
+@mattdway
+mattdway committed on Dec 4